Rodz3rd2/gulp-web-dev/README.md

 ## Setup
  - Just run npm install --only=dev in your cmd to install all require packages.
 Please see package.json file to see all require packages.
- - Change the basedir at the 'gulpfile.config.js', just change the value of basedir.
+ - Set the config file at the 'gulpfile.config.js'.
+Make sure that the path you set is correct.

 ### Development Command
  - `gulp sass`